brendahuwitonze/Akan-names/README.md

 ## Description

-This is a website Application that allows user to enter their birth information and get to know the day of birth and see the Akan names which are derived from Ghana ;This names are given by parents to their children according to the day they where born.
+This is a website Application that allows user to enter their birth information and get to know the day of birth and see the Akan names which are derived from Ghana ; This names are given by parents to their children according to the day they where born.

 ### AUTHOR'S INFORMATION

 [brendahuwitonze](https://github.com/brendahuwitonze)

 ## Setup/Installation Requirements